The Pyrates: Plot

-Written in arch, ironic style and containing a great deal of deliberate anachronism, it traces the adventures of a classic hero (Captain Benjamin Avery, RN, very loosely based on Henry Avery), multiple damsels in distress, and the six captains who lead the infamous Coast Brotherhood (Calico Jack Rackham, Black Bilbo, Firebeard, Happy Dan Pew, Akbar the Terrible and Sheba the She-Wolf).
+Written in arch, ironic style and containing a great deal of deliberate anachronism, it traces the adventures of a classic hero (Captain Benjamin Avery, RN, very loosely based on Henry Every), multiple damsels in distress, and the six captains who lead the infamous Coast Brotherhood (John Rackham, Black Bilbo, Firebeard, Happy Dan Pew, Akbar the Terrible and Sheba the She-Wolf).
 It also concerns the charismatic anti-hero, Colonel Thomas Blood (cashiered), a rakish dastard who is loosely modeled on the historical figure, Thomas Blood.
 All of the above face off against the malevolently hilarious Spanish viceroy of Cartagena, Don Lardo.
 The book's 400 pages of continuous action travel from England to Madagascar to various Caribbean ports of call along the Spanish Main.

-Adaptations
+As with Fraser's other historical novels, the storyline incorporates fictitious characters with real life people such as King Charles II and Samuel Pepys.

 The book is completely unrelated to the 1991 movie Pyrates starring Kevin Bacon.

 1986 TV version

 A television adaptation starring Marcus Gilbert and Jane Snowden was shown on BBC2 on 28 December 1986.

 The film was one of a number made by the team of Andrew Gosling and Ian Keill.

+George MacDonald Fraser had written numerous screenplays but had nothing to do with the film, claiming "The BBC bought it and they liked to do their own thing.
+All I asked was that they kept as closely as they could to the original."

+The Glasgow Herald wrote "the television version seemed to me to be a rather pale imitation of the original."